favonia/cloudflare-ddns/docs/designs/managed-record-ownership.markdown

 ## Scope Boundary

 This design applies only to DNS record ownership based on DNS record comments.

 It is not a general ownership abstraction for all managed resources.
-WAF list management remains separate, and DNS-less or WAF-only runs do not use this selector.
+WAF list item ownership remains separate, and DNS-less or WAF-only runs do not use this selector.

 ## Future Development Notes